MikhailovAlexander/adm_project/README.md

 Image 9.5.
 Invoice-Manager View (Data Base keeping)

+Invoice-Service View shows

 ![Image 9.6.
 Invoice-Service View (Data Base keeping)](images/accruals_in_the_context_of_services_by_period.png)

 Image 9.6.
 Invoice-Service View (Data Base keeping)

+The Payment-Service View presents the amounts of payments grouped by type of horse keeping service in different months.
+Especially popular in all months are massage, horse workout, hoof cleaning, video surveillance, workout with a set of obstacles.

 ![Image 9.7.
 Payment-Service View (Data Base keeping)](images/revenue_in_the_context_of_services_by_month.png)

 Image 9.7.
 Payment-Service View (Data Base keeping)

+On the Service View, it can be seen that for the entire period under review, approximately the same number of different types of riding services were provided.
+Hippotherapy and pony riding have a leading position.

 ![Image 9.8.
 Service View (Data Base riding)](images/total_riding_services_count.png)

 Image 9.8.
 Service View (Data Base riding)

+The last view displays the amounts of payments for services in different areas of activity by months from January to June.
+It can be seen that for the direction of the horse keeping the amounts of payments increased in June.

 ![Image 9.9.
 Payment-Activity areas View (Data Base keeping & Data Base riding)](images/revenue_in_the_context_of_activity_by_month.png)